Oregon Public Employees Retirement System

 The Public Employees Retirement System (PERS) is the retirement and disability fund for public employees in the U.S. state of Oregon.
 Employees of the state's government, its school districts, and local governments are eligible for coverage.
 PERS was established in 1946, and a health insurance plan for covered retirees was added to the program in 1987.
 The program is administered by a twelve-member board of trustees, appointed to three-year terms by the Governor and subject to confirmation by the Senate.
 The board also administers the Oregon Savings Growth Plan, a voluntary deferred compensation plan established in 1991.

 As of 2024, the PERS program had 415,493 members, 166,136 of whom were retired.

 Agency

 The Oregon PERS agency has about 440 employees.
-Its executives include director Kevin Olineck; deputy director Yvette Elledge-Rhodes; Chief Information Officer Jordan Masanga; Chief Operations Officer Sam Paris; Jason Stanley as Chief Compliance, Audit, and Risk Officer; and Richard Horsford as Chief Financial Officer.
+Its executives include director Kevin Olineck; deputy director Kai Turner; Chief Information Officer Jordan Masanga; Chief Operations Officer Sam Paris; Jason Stanley as Chief Compliance, Audit, and Risk Officer; and Richard Horsford as Chief Financial Officer.